UM-Dearborn’s iLabs’ eCities research recognizes Charter Township of Commerce for supporting business in their community

-Charter Township of Commerce, December 19, 2023 – Charter Township of Commerce has
+Charter Township of Commerce, December 23, 2024 – The Charter Township of Commerce

 growth and economic development in the annual eCities study conducted by researchers at

 iLabs, University of Michigan-Dearborn’s Office of Engagement and Impact.
-Commerce
+The Charter

-Township was honored as a five-star community along with 89 other communities across the
+Township of Commerce was honored as a five-star community along with 91 other communities

 The eCities study analyzed publicly available data from 277 communities from 54 counties in